getdnsapi/getdns-python-bindings/doc/index.rst

-.. pygetdns documentation master file, created by sphinx-quickstart on Mon Apr  7 17:05:52 2014.
+.. getdns documentation master file, created by sphinx-quickstart on Mon Apr  7 17:05:52 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pygetdns: Python bindings for getdns
+getdns: Python bindings for getdns
 ####################################

-"pygetdns" is an implementation of Python language bindings for the `getdns <http://getdnsapi.net/>`_ API.  getdns is a modern, asynchronous DNS API that simplifies access to advanced DNS features, including DNSSEC.
-The API `specification <http://www.vpnc.org/getdns-api/>`_ was developed by Paul Hoffman.  pygetdns is built on top of the getdns implementation developed as a joint project between `Verisign Labs
+"getdns" is an implementation of Python language bindings for the `getdns <http://getdnsapi.net/>`_ API.  getdns is a modern, asynchronous DNS API that simplifies access to advanced DNS features, including DNSSEC.
+The API `specification <http://www.vpnc.org/getdns-api/>`_ was developed by Paul Hoffman.  getdns is built on top of the getdns implementation developed as a joint project between `Verisign Labs
 <http://labs.verisigninc.com/en_US/innovation/verisign-labs/index.xhtml>`_